Skip to main content

 }

-• When you create a project using a project template, a manifest file with the DLL file name and other settings is automatically created.
+• When you create a project using a project template, a manifest file with pre-configured DLL file names, etc., is automatically created.

-• If you create a project manually, create a manifest file using the following procedure.
+• If you create a project manually, please create the manifest file using the following steps:

-1. In the Visual Studio Solution Explorer, add a JSON file as a new item to the project and specify manifest.json as the name.
-Use UTF-8 as the character code for the manifest file.
+1. In the Visual Studio Solution Explorer, add a JSON file as a new item to the project and specify the name manifest.json.
+Use UTF-8 for the character encoding of the manifest file.
+2. In Solution Explorer, select manifest.json and set the "Copy to Output Directory" property to "Copy Always" to ensure it is copied during the build process.

 • Specify a unique name for all extensions in name.
-Defining it like MyCompany.MyExtension will make it less likely to cause a conflict.
+Defining it like MyCompany.MyExtension will reduce the likelihood of conflicts.

-• For lifecycle, specify project if the extension is for a specific project, or application otherwise.
+• For lifecycle, specify project if the extension targets a specific project, and application otherwise.

-• If you want to make your extension multilingual, define a locale file named locale.{lang}.json for each localized language.
+• If you want to make the extension multilingual, define a locale file named locale.{lang}.json for each localization language.

-• For details on multilingual support, see Multilingual Support.
+• For details on multilingual support, please refer to Multilingual Support.

-If you do not set the UseWindowsForms attribute to true, the System.Windows.Forms namespace will not be available and a build error will occur.
+If the UseWindowsForms attribute is not set to true, the System.Windows.Forms namespace cannot be used, resulting in a build error.

 <!--csproj settings-->